What is low code? Definition, use cases, and benefits

 • Caspio research shows that 63% of organizations using low code platforms deliver custom apps on time, on scope, and on budget, whereas only 38% of organizations not using low code can say the same.
 In short, with low code, developers can ship faster.

-Better use of developers’ time
+Benefit: Better use of developers’ time

+Developers need to prioritize their time—engineering teams are often behind schedule and are always seeking ways to streamline development.
 Low code allows developers to move faster and do more, but it also allows non-developers, such as operations staff, to take part in development.
 Companies can thus focus their development time on the most important parts of their software or product.

 Drawbacks